jac99/MinkLoc3D/README.md

 ### Pre-trained Models

 Pretrained models are available in `weights` directory
-- `minkloc3d_baseline.pth` trained on the Baseline Dataset (training subset of Oxford RobotCar).
+- `minkloc3d_baseline.pth` trained on the Baseline Dataset
-- `minkloc3d_refined.pth` trained on the Refined Dataset (training subset of Oxford RobotCar and In-house Dataset).
+- `minkloc3d_refined.pth` trained on the Refined Dataset

 ### Evaluation